Skip to content

 Financial Document Analysis

 Financial document analysis ranks among key tax preparer responsibilities.
-By reviewing financial documents, such as pay stubs, income statements like W-2s and 1099s, and other supporting documents, tax preparation experts can ensure the accuracy and completeness of client data.
+By reviewing financial documents, such as pay stubs, income statements like W-2s and 1099s, and other supporting documents, tax preparation professionals can ensure the accuracy and completeness of client data.
 Eliminating potential errors in the data allows the preparer to foster compliance while seizing potential deduction opportunities to help ease the client’s tax burden in the long haul.

 Other financial documents that tax preparers may analyze include Form 1099-B for proceeds from broker transactions, Form 1099-DIV for dividends and distributions and tax deduction records, such as Form 1098 for Mortgage Interest Statement.